Guided Meditation for Anxiety, Stress, and Worry Relief

 Many people come to practice meditation for anxiety relief, and for good reason.
 Meditation can be an incredibly useful practice in dealing with anxiety, as a 2010 study found.
 A meta-analysis of multiple studies, it was found that mindfulness-based therapy and mindfulness meditation was effective at improving symptoms of anxiety.
 In those who met criteria for anxiety disorders, the effect was even larger.
 Meditation can help engage the parasympathetic nervous system overall and in moments of anxiety, which counteracts the activity of the sympathetic nervous system.

 Meditation can help us ground ourselves in the present moment, taking us out of the thinking mind.
 Often in moments of anxiety, we get caught in our thoughts.
-With meditation practice we can achieve several things in relation to anxiety:
+With meditation practice, or a guided meditation for anxiety specifically, we can achieve several things in relation to anxiety:

 - Understanding what it actually feels like to be anxious